 Ah, the age-old question.
 In the simplest possible terms, product managers decide what features to build next.
 But product management responsibilities don’t end there.
-This simple answer barely begins to scratch at the dozens of different things a PM has to do to make that happen.
+This simple answer barely begins to scratch at all the different things product managers do all day.

 But we want to try and provide some structure around what can seem like chaos, and that’s why we’re here today.